The Complete Guide To Staying Sober During the Holidays

 The Importance of Stress Management During Holidays

 Holiday stress poses a major threat to sobriety if not managed effectively.
-Stress can lower inhibition and lead people in recovery to act impulsively or seek relief through substance use.
+Stress can lower motivation and lead people in recovery to act impulsively or seek relief by drinking or using.

-Stress management skills are vital for maintaining sobriety during the holidays, such as:
+Stress management skills are vital for maintaining sobriety during the holidays, including:

 • Getting enough sleep